scharf/cv/MichaelScharfCV.md

 ### Member of the Wind River architect team

-**I became member of the Wind River cross-project architecture team.** One of the goals was of the architect team was to **cross-pollinate ideas between different teams and to facilitate the communication between teams.** There was a tendency for teams to not see the impact of decisions for other teams.
+**I became member of the Wind River cross-project architecture team.** One of the goals of the architect team was to **cross-pollinate ideas between different teams and to facilitate the communication between teams.** There was a tendency for teams to not see the impact of decisions for other teams.
 The IDE had to integrate with tools that